AMSP-04/NETN-LOG/NETN-LOG.md

 <img src="./images/log_supply_sequence.svg" width="550px"/>

 <!--```
-Consumer->Provider: RequestSupply(SuppliesData, Appointment, LoadingDoneByProvider)
+autonumber
+Consumer->Provider:RequestSupply(\n   ServiceID, \n   ConsumerEntity, ProviderEntity, RequestTimeOut, \n   SuppliesData, Appointment, LoadingDoneByProvider )
-Provider->Consumer: OfferSupply(SuppliesData, Appointment)
+Provider->Consumer:OfferSupply(..., SuppliesData, Appointment)
-Consumer->Provider: AcceptOffer
+Consumer->Provider:AcceptOffer(...)
 Consumer->Provider: ReadyToReceiveSupply(SuppliesData)
-Provider->Consumer: ServiceStarted
-Provider->Consumer: SupplyComplete(SuppliesData)
-Consumer->Provider: ServiceReceived
+Provider->Consumer:ServiceStarted(...)
+alt Loading done by Provider Provider->Consumer:SupplyComplete(..., SuppliesData) Consumer->Provider:ServiceReceived(...) else Loading done by Consumer Consumer->Provider:ServiceReceived(...)
+Provider->Consumer:SupplyComplete(..., SuppliesData)
+end

+autonumber off
 ```-->

 **Figure: Supply Service**

 Supplies are transferred after the offer is accepted and the service delivery has started.

-1. To request supplies, the consumer sends a `RequestSupply` message.
-The amount and type of requested supplies are provided as `SuppliesData`.
+1. The consumer sends a `RequestSupply` interaction to request supplies.
+The amount and type of supplies are specified in the required `SuppliesData` parameter.
 The optional `LoadingDoneByProvider` parameter indicates whether the service delivery is controlled by the provider (default) or by the consumer.
+An optional parameter `Appointment` specifies when and where the service delivery is expected.

-2. An `OfferSupply` message is used by potential providers to offer supplies.
-The offer includes the amount and type of supplies.
-In the offer, the provider can also propose a change to service delivery control.
+2. An `OfferSupply` interaction is used by potential providers to offer supplies.
+The `SuppliesData` parameter specifies the amount and type of supplies included in the offer.
+The provider can also specify and alternate `Appointment` in the offer.

 4. The consumer accepts an offer using `AcceptOffer` or rejects an offer from a provider using `RejectOffer`.